renzel/work_or_meditate/README.md

 # Work or Meditate

 ## Description
 "Work or Meditate" is a browser extension that helps users maintain focus on work-related tasks by monitoring their browsing activity.
 It captures screenshots of the browser tab when the URL changes and uses AI to classify the content as either work-related or leisure.
 If leisure content is detected, the extension prompts the user to take a short meditation break.
+Uses Ollama for local and free llm calls.

 ## Features
 - Automatically captures screenshots when the base URL changes